danslocombe/music-visualizer/README.md

 Graphical **effects** are written as follows:

 ```
-effect(Argument = Value, ...)
+effect{Argument = Expr, ...}
 ```

-You can then map the inputs to the effect to either audio components, or constant values.
+You can then map the inputs to the effect to Expressions.
+Expressions support simple arithmetic using Audio Components and constant values.
 You can have as many effects as you like.
 You can also write the arguments for the effects in any order, but they need to be named - they also have default values, so you don't have to specify them all.

 ## Current Feature List
-#### September 21, 2017
+#### October 4, 2017

 ### File Types
 MP3 & WAV

 ### Effects & Arguments
-* circles(Size, Scale, R, G, B)
+* circles(Size, R, G, B, X, Y)
-* dots(Size, Scale, R, G, B, Count)
+* dots(Size, R, G, B, Count, X, Y)
+* bar(Size, R, G, B, X, Y)

 ### Audio Components
 * Impulse (Level above a threshold)